School Health Nurse Contact Details:

 Extra help with potty training

-For extra information, read the A-Z of Potty Training Tips.
+For extra information, read our A-Z of Potty Training Tips.

 If you need additional potty training help, ERIC’s Helpline (Tel: 0845 370 8008, Monday to Thursday 10:00 am – 2:00 pm) can offer you the support you need to successfully overcome any problems, or you can post a message on Eric’s parents’ message board for other parents to offer you an insight into how they tackled toilet training.